 - Supportive network of regional and national officers to provide guidance for chapter activities and Society-related issues.

 - Available awards for outstanding faculty of Hispanic Studies or members of one's local community who have made exceptional efforts in furthering Sigma Delta Pi's mission.

 - Closer association with students of similar interests and out-of-class interaction with members of faculty.

 - Opportunities to participate and/or present in Sigma Delta Pi's annual sessions, held in conjunction with the AATSP and the Kentucky Foreign Language Conference, and the triennial convention, held during the meeting of the AATSP.

 Student Chapters Officers: Iker Sedeño

-The spring 2018 initiation of new members will take place in April (TBA).
+The 2018-19 initiation of new members will take place in the spring semester (TBA).
 To apply for membership, please contact the Students Chapter Officers to receive the application.

 Print out a PDF version of this information here.